gradrat/docs-ee/docs/design/tapeout.rst

 * Check Metal Integrity

     - Check that any high current nets (power, ground, high power inputs/outputs) have maximally connected metal.
-You can use the :ref:`Via_Finder` and :ref:`Via_Insertion` tool for this purpose.
+You can use a :ref:`Via_Finder` and :ref:`Via_Insertion` tool for this purpose.
-    - Check the resistivity of any critical nets that must carry high current using the `resistance visualization tool <http://docs.lionsemi.local/docs/parasitic-r-visualization/en/latest/parasitic_R/usage.html>`_.
+    - Check the resistivity of any critical nets that must carry high current using a resistance visualization tool (e.g. R3D, P2P, etc...)

 I/O and ESD
 -----------